Limbs of the horse: Legs

-Each forelimb of the horse runs from the scapula or shoulder blade to the navicular bone.
-In between are the humerus (arm), radius (forearm), elbow joint, ulna (elbow), carpus (knee) bones and joint, large metacarpal (cannon), small metacarpal (splint), sesamoid, fetlock joint, first phalanx (long pastern), pastern joint, second phalanx (short pastern), coffin joint, outwardly evidenced by the coronary band, and the third phalanx (coffin or pedal) bones.
-Each hind limb of the horse runs from the pelvis to the navicular bone.
-After the pelvis come the femur (thigh), patella, stifle joint, tibia, fibula, tarsal (hock) bone and joint, large metatarsal (cannon) and small metatarsal (splint) bones.
-Below these, the arrangement of sesamoid and phalanx bones and joints is the same as in the forelimbs.
+Each forelimb of the horse runs from the scapula or shoulder blade to the third phalanx (coffin or pedal) bones.
+In between are the humerus (arm), elbow joint, radius and ulna (forearm), carpus (knee) bones and joint, large metacarpal (cannon), small metacarpals (splints), sesamoids, fetlock joint, first phalanx (long pastern), pastern joint, second phalanx (short pastern), navicular bone, navicular bursa and coffin joint, outwardly evidenced by the coronary band (coronet).

+Each hind limb of the horse runs from the pelvis to the coffin bone.
+After the pelvis come the femur (thigh), patella, stifle joint, tibia, fibula, tarsal (hock) bones and joints, large metatarsal (cannon) and small metatarsal (splint) bones.
+Below these, the arrangement of sesamoid and phalangeal bones and joints is the same as in the forelimbs.
 When the horse is moving, the distal interphalangeal joint (coffin joint) has the highest amount of stresses applied to it of any joint in the body, and it can be significantly affected by trimming and shoeing techniques.
 Although having a small range of movement, the proximal interphalangeal joint (pastern joint) is also influential to the movement of the horse, and can change the way that various shoeing techniques affect tendons and ligaments in the legs.
-Due to the horse's development as a cursorial animal (one whose main form of defense is running), its bones evolved to facilitate speed in a forward direction over hard ground, without the need for grasping, lifting or swinging.
-The ulna shrank in size and its top portion became the point of the elbow, while the bottom fused with the radius above the radiocarpal (knee) joint, which corresponds to the wrist in humans.
+Due to the horse's development as a cursorial animal (one whose main form of movement is running), its bones evolved to facilitate speed in a forward direction over hard ground, without the need for grasping, lifting or swinging.
+The ulna fuses with the radius in the upper portion, and has a small portion within the radiocarpal (knee) joint, which corresponds to the wrist in humans.
 A similar change occurred in the fibula bone of the hind limbs.
 These changes were first seen in the genus Merychippus, approximately 17 million years ago.